Top Ten Questions

 1. Is the food served on campus good?

-Of course, everyone’s tastes are different.
-It may not be 5-star dining, but we do provide a pretty solid and interesting selection of meal options.
+Yes!
+Of course, everyone’s tastes are different, but we provide a wide selection of meal options.
 Breakfasts range from fresh fruit and cold cereal to make-your-own omelets (bacon, mushroom, onion and cheddar is a good call!) or quiche Loraine.
-Our lunches and dinners are pretty tasty, too, and we cater to different dietary needs.
-Our salad bar is 90% organic and purchased locally.
+Our lunches and dinners are tasty, too, and we cater to different dietary needs.
+Our salad bar is 90 percent organic and purchased locally.
 We offer daily gluten-free and vegetarian options.

-You’ll have the option to eat in the Ryan Hall dining hall during traditional breakfast, lunch and dinner hours, or grab an in-between meal at the Griffin Grill — it’s our snack bar.
-Our food service people like to keep the food fun, too.
+You’ll have the option to eat in the Ryan dining hall during traditional breakfast, lunch and dinner hours, or grab an in-between meal at the Griffin Grill — it’s our snack bar.
+Our food service team likes to keep the food fun, too.
 They’ll plan meals around Mardi Gras, St. Patrick’s Day, Cinco De Mayo, Cardinals baseball and other events.
-We also feature global fare — can you say crab Rangoon or curried chicken!
+We also feature global fare, accommodating the wide variety of palettes on campus.

 2. What events are there on campus?